updawg/Alpaca/INSTALL.md

 If you get this error message, ensure you have the VC++ 2017 Redistributable installed.
 I've provided copies of Microsoft's redistributables for your convenience in the "Other" directory.

-### Nothing happens when I start the game

-This could occur for many reasons as well.
-You should make sure that your video settings are properly configured for D2 (Either Direct 3D or Glide).